stormpath/stormpath-documentation/source/auth_n.rst

   This endpoint is used to generate an OAuth token for any valid Account or API Key associated with the specified Application.
 For Account's, it uses the same validation as the ``/loginAttempt`` endpoint, as described in :ref:`how-login-works`.

 The first three kinds of OAuth Grant Types differ only in what credentials are passed to Stormpath in order to generate the token.
+The Stormpath Factor Challenge Type requires a Challenge ``href`` and ``code`` that you get as part of the :ref:`Multi-Factor Authentication process <mfa>`.
 For more information on those, keep reading.
 For more information about the Refresh Grant Type, see :ref:`below <refresh-oauth-token>`.

 .. todo::